Flagship Titles

 What It Is

-Cosmic Cosmiads is a fixed shooter built entirely in PETSCII block graphics.
+Cosmic Cosmiads is a fixed shooter built entirely in PETSCII block graphics, released in 1981 for the Commodore PET.
 The player controls a tank at the bottom of the 40-column display.
 Above, a formation of Cosmiads occupies the top portion of the screen; periodically, individual Cosmiads break formation and dive toward the player.
 Both player and Cosmiads fire projectiles represented as PETSCII characters.

 The Zylon Boss